microsoft/UFO/README.md

 API_MODEL: "gpt-4-vision-preview",  # The only OpenAI model by now that accepts visual input
 API_DEPLOYMENT_ID: "YOUR_AOAI_DEPLOYMENT", # The deployment id for the AOAI API
 ```
-You can optionally set an backup LLM engine in the field of "BACKUP_AGENT" if the above engines failed.
+You can also non-visial model (e.g., GPT-4) for each agent, by setting `VISUAL_MODE: True` and proper `API_MODEL` (openai) and `API_DEPLOYMENT_ID` (aoai).
+You can also optionally set an backup LLM engine in the field of `BACKUP_AGENT` if the above engines failed during the inference.

+####  Non-Visual Model Configuration
+You can utilize non-visual models (e.g., GPT-4) for each agent by configuring the following settings in the config.yaml file:

+- ```VISUAL_MODE: True to enable non-visual mode.```
+- Specify the appropriate `API_MODEL` (OpenAI) and `API_DEPLOYMENT_ID` (AOAI) for each agent.

+Optionally, you can set a backup language model (LLM) engine in the `BACKUP_AGENT` field to handle cases where the primary engines fail during inference.
+Ensure you configure these settings accurately to leverage non-visual models effectively.

 ### 📔 Step 3: Additional Setting for RAG (optional).
 If you want to enhance UFO's ability with external knowledge, you can optionally configure it with an external database for retrieval augmented generation (RAG) in the `ufo/config/config.yaml` file.